 - CON: Long winters

-- CON: The Polish language
+- CON: The language barrier

 Though it’s not difficult to find English speakers, they may be rarer outside of major cities.
 Older Poles are also less likely to speak English, so learning some Polish may be necessary.
 Unfortunately, many English-speaking expats find Polish to be a difficult language to learn.
 However, Poles tend to be highly appreciative of efforts to learn their language, so learning the basics will go along way in earning local respect.